-- C. An Employee whose regular day off falls on a holiday shall receive another day off to be granted in accordance with Section B of this Article. - D. Part-time Employees who qualify as "regular" part-time Employees shall be entitled to holiday pay based on their average work day in the preceding fourteen weeks.
+C. An Employee whose regular day off falls on a holiday shall receive another day off to be granted in accordance with Section B of this Article.

+D. Part-time Employees who qualify as "regular" part-time Employees shall be entitled to holiday pay based on their average work day in the preceding fourteen weeks.
+A "day" for part-time employee paid days off is defined as the average weekly hours divided by the scheduled number of days per week.